 • Clean hiking boots, waders, boats and trailers, off-road vehicles and other gear to stop invasive species from hitching a ride to a new location.
 Learn more about preventing spread at the Washington Invasive Species Council.

 • Avoid dumping aquariums or live bait into waterways.
 Follow directions about disposal of school science kits.
-Teachers can get more information at wise.wa.gov/solutions/teacher.aspx.
+Teachers might find information at wise.wa.gov/solutions/teacher.aspx.

 • Don't move firewood - instead, buy it where you'll burn it, or gather on site when permitted.
 Learn more at DontMoveFirewood.org